Program and Competition Requirements

 The TD Entrepreneurship Challenge empowers Enactus teams to identify, create and deliver projects that teach relevant entrepreneurship skills, empowering aspiring and existing entrepreneurs.

-• You cannot change the size of the provided boxes, margins, or orientation of the template.
-Your report must remain 1-page single sided.
+• Do not change the size of the provided boxes, margins, or orientation of the template

-• You can use any font and add anything you would like inside the boxes provided (images, logos, etc).
+• Do use any font and add anything under the Project Overview (images, logos, etc.)

 • Every team must request that their Faculty Advisor, Student Leader, and one administrator (e.g. dean, department chair, or institution president) review their Challenge Report(s) and sign the Project Verification Form.